robsmi-msfte/AVDBlueprint/README.md

               1. **'script_executionUserObjectID'**: The GUID/object ID of the Azure global administrator account used to initiate the Blueprint assignment.
 You can get this in Azure AD, Users, username, then **'Object ID'** (under Identities)
               1. **'keyvault_ownerUserObjectID'**: The GUID/object ID of the managed identity used during the Blueprint assignment.
 You can get this in Azure Portal, Managed Identities, click identity name, the copy the 'Object ID' in the 'Essentials' section.
           1. The following parameter values are not required, though you may want to edit some of the default values to your environment and/or requirements.
-              1. **'_ScriptURI'**: You can leave this to the current default, or if you fork the main repository to a new repository and wish to use that URI, you can.
+              1. **'scriptURI'**: You can leave this to the current default, or if you fork the main repository to a new repository and wish to use that URI, you can.
               1. **'AzureEnvironmentName'**: The current default is 'Azure Cloud' (Azure Commercial).
 You can change this value in case you are deploying to *Azure Gov*.
               1. **'AzureStorageFQDN'**: The current default is 'Azure Cloud' (Azure Commercial).
 You can change this value in case you are deploying to *Azure Gov*.
               1. **'avdHostPool_vmGalleryImageSKU'**: The version of Windows 10 EVD being deployed.
 The 'Allowed Values' list are other available Windows versions from the Azure Gallery.